niftools/blender_niftools_addon/docs/user/features/scene/index.rst

 .. note::

    * All three values are used to verify which data should be attached to a file during the export process.
-   * The values of each object are checked against the scene during export.
+   * The scene version is checked at export and compared with the intended export format's version.
    * Mismatches will trigger and error and alert the user so that corrections can be effected.
    * Check the nif files included with the game you're modding to know which versions to use.